-- Preheat the oven to 170C and grease a muffin tin, I find cooking spray or fry light works really well.
+- Preheat the oven to 170C and grease a 12 hole muffin tin.
+You can use a little extra vegan butter for this or vegetable oil.
+I also find that cooking spray or fry light works really well.

-- Next split the remaining crumble between each of the 12 holes in a muffin tin.
-Use your fingers or back of a teaspoon to squish into a pie case shape.
+- Divide the breadcrumbs between the holes of the muffin tin.
+Use your fingers or back of a teaspoon to squish it firmly into a pie case shape.

-- Fill the cups with a small teaspoon of jam and finally sprinkle over a generous layer of the reserved crumble mixture.
-Repeat for each of the cups.
+- Fill the cups with a small teaspoon of jam and finally sprinkle over a generous layer of the crumble mixture.

 - Bake on 170C for 35mins (check every 5 mins after 25mins to check not getting too brown.
 Leave to cool completely before eating as the jam will be very, very hot!